 Once finished the new centre will provide a new three storey east wing.
 The old Council Chambers will be integrated into the new build and a new two storey west wing will replace the existing structure along Southern Drive.
 Energy efficient design principles will be incorporated into the building along with the latest information technology.
 The building will also contain a function room with kitchen facilities and dance floor for community hire.

-This new Civic and Administration Centre will be a valuable community asset and proud entry statement.
-It is expected to be fully operational by early 2017.
-To view the proposed floorplan for the new centre, click on the attached document.
+The new City of Busselton Administration Centre will be a valuable community asset and proud entry statement.
+It is expected to be fully operational on Monday 19th June 2017.
+To view the proposed floorplan for the new centre, click on the document below.